Holographic approach to thermalization in general anisotropic theories: The holography background

 The temperature of the black brane is given by $T=\frac{|h'(y_h)|}{4\pi y_h^{\frac{a_0}{2}+\frac{a_y}{2}-2}}$.
-In order to describe the formation of the black brane of (\ref{metric}), we introduce Eddington-Finkelstein coordinates, \be v=t-\int_0^y\frac{y'^{\frac{a_y}{2}+\frac{a_0}{2}-2}}{h(y')}dy' \, . \ee Then the metric in (\ref{metric}) becomes \be ds^2=-y^{-a_0}h(y)d^2 v-2 y^{\frac{a_y}{2}-\frac{a_0}{2}-2}dvdy+\sum_{i=1}^{d-1}y^{a_i}dx_i^2 \, . \ee In this work, we consider the gravitational collapse described by the following Vaidya-type metric \be ds^2=-y^{-a_0}f(v,y)d^2 v-2 y^{\frac{a_y}{2}-\frac{a_0}{2}-2}dvdy+\sum_{i=1}^{d-1}y^{a_i}dx_i^2 \, , \ee where $f(v,y)=1-\Theta(v)g(y)$, and $g(y)=1-h(y)$.
+In order to describe the formation of the black brane of (\ref{metric}), we introduce the Eddington-Finkelstein coordinates given by \be v=t-\int_0^y\frac{y'^{\frac{a_y}{2}+\frac{a_0}{2}-2}}{h(y')}dy' \, . \ee Then the metric in (\ref{metric}) becomes \be ds^2=-y^{-a_0}h(y)d^2 v-2 y^{\frac{a_y}{2}-\frac{a_0}{2}-2}dvdy+\sum_{i=1}^{d-1}y^{a_i}dx_i^2 \, . \ee In this work, we consider the gravitational collapse with the following Vaidya-type metric \be ds^2=-y^{-a_0}f(v,y)d^2 v-2 y^{\frac{a_y}{2}-\frac{a_0}{2}-2}dvdy+\sum_{i=1}^{d-1}y^{a_i}dx_i^2 \, , \ee where $f(v,y)=1-\Theta(v)g(y)$, and $g(y)=1-h(y)$.
 The metric describes the formation of the black brane of (\ref{metric}) by the infalling of a $d-1$-dimensional delta-function shell along the trajectory $v=0$.
-The region $v>0$ outside the shell is with metric as in (\ref{metric}) while the region $v<0$ inside the shell is with the pure hyperscaling violating anisotropic Lifshitz metric of the form (\ref{metric}) in the case of $h \rightarrow 1$.
-From the boundary theory point of view, this gives a quench on the system at $t=0$, and subsequently the system evolves into the thermal equilibrium states with finite temperature.
+The region $v>0$ outside the shell has the metric as in (\ref{metric}) whereas the region $v<0$ inside the shell has the pure hyperscaling violating anisotropic Lifshitz metric of the form (\ref{metric}) by setting $h=1$.
+From the viewpoint of the boundary theory, this gives a quench on the system at $t=0$ and subsequently the system evolves into a thermal equilibrium state.